covid-at-home/blog/_posts/2020-3-30-welcome-to-our-blog.md

 Greetings from the covid-at-home quarantined headquarters in Berlin, and we hope you are all holding up under these freakin' crazy circumstances.
 It's a fluid situation out there and things are moving quickly.
 They're also moving quickly here at covid-at-home.info

 This is our new blog.
 We agree, the birth of our new blog would be a much more happy thing if this wasn't such a sad global situation.
-This is our way of providing news about the project to all volunteers and other friends of the project.
+The blog is our way of providing news about the project to all volunteers and other friends of the project.
 Especially the translation crew has become impressively numerous over the past 10 days or so, so there's a need to tell you all what's going on.

 ### Much More Better Doubleplus Improved